grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/keycloak-multitenant/index.md

 Assigning the correct access to users ensures only intended users or groups have access to the application.

-1. Search for **Enterprise Applications** and look for the application we just created in the previous step.
+1. Search for **Enterprise Applications** and look for the application you just created in the previous step.
 1. Under the **Manage** section, click on **Users and groups**.
 1. Click on **Add user/group** and add the users or groups that should have access to the application.